 You can use your creative skill and stage a small deck beside your shed to create an outdoor area.
 Invite your family for a night out to watch the stars or engage in an evening of fun games.

 At Urban Sheds, we understand that you need to create a living space that reflects your personality, and that's what we are all about.
 It's our goal to make your tiny home terrific while complying with the legal laws of your county or city.

-If you wish to legally live in a custom-designed shed that’ll last you for years and transform your backyard, then let’s do business together.
-Our sheds come with a 3-year warranty, so you can be sure that it’ll be a shed the neighbors won’t forget in a hurry.
+If you wish to legally live in a custom-designed shed that'll last for years and transform your backyard, then let's do business together.
+Our sheds come with a 30-year structural warranty and 3-year workmanship warranty, so you can be sure that it'll be a shed the neighbours won't forget in a hurry.

-If you have enough space in your backyard to accommodate a new development like sheds with doors and furniture, then why not have one?
+If you have enough space in your backyard to accommodate a new development like a shed with doors and furniture, why not have one?

 To live in a shed is a wonderful experience; it allows you to create time for yourself while enjoying nature.
-Ensure you install enough windows, get your plumbing right, and have a temperature balance, so the heat or cold doesn’t get too much.
+Ensure you install enough windows, get your plumbing right, and regulate the temperature, so the heat or cold doesn't get too much.

 1. Can I turn my shed into a guest house?

 Yes, you can.
 But make sure the door is large enough to accommodate tall guests, and you are good to go.
 And yes, hire a professional to help out if you are confused about what to do.